userver-framework/userver/scripts/docs/en/userver/tutorial/grpc_service.md

 ### The server side

 Implement the generated `api::GreeterServiceBase`.
+As a convenience, a derived `api::GreeterServiceBase::Component` class is provided for easy integration with the component system.

+@snippet samples/grpc_service/grpc_service.cpp  gRPC sample - service

 A single request-response RPC handling is simple: fill in the `response` and send it.

 @snippet samples/grpc_service/grpc_service.cpp  gRPC sample - server RPC handling

-Connect the service implementation to the component system:

-@snippet samples/grpc_service/grpc_service.cpp  gRPC sample - service

 Fill in the static config entries for the server side: